deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 ---
 There is an ocean of resources out there about exploit development.
 The above post was just to shed some light on buiding on the fundementals of a simple vanilla stack based buffer overflow.
 There are copious amounts of blogs on simple overflows, but the more low level you go- the less there is (and the move convoluted the writeups get).
 I will probably be documenting more exploit development topics as I go forward.

 I just wanted to share information with others today in a way that I think is easy to understand.
-I remember the exact chronological order I had to endure to in order to understand things like why `pop pop ret` is needed with exception handler exploitation.
+I remember the exact chronological order I had to endure to in order to understand things like why a `pop pop ret` chain is needed with exception handler exploitation.
 I hope by sharing what I have learned in my own words, I can relay those phrases or analogies that led me to have my "AHA!" moments, with all of you!
 Peace, love, and positivity!
 Have a great day :-)